-James Anthony's current project is a contemporary rewrite of all 154 of the Bard's eternal verses.
-These literal translations - written in the traditional iambic pentameter and rhyming patterns of the originals - help reveal the beauty of Shakespeare's Sonnets to the modern reader.
+His current project, Shakespeare's Sonnets, Retold, is a contemporary rewrite of all 154 of the Bard's classic love poems.
+These literal translations – written in the traditional iambic pentameter and rhyming patterns of the originals – aim to breathe new life into Shakespeare's Sonnets by helping to reveal their complex beauty to the modern reader.
+Described by Stephen Fry as 'a dazzling success,' Shakespeare's Sonnets, Retold will be published globally by Penguin Random House in November 2018, and is now available for pre-order on Amazon and at all good bookstores.

 “James Anthony has done something I would have confidently stated to be impossible.
 He has ‘translated’ Shakespeare’s sonnets and he has done so with an insolent, loveable charm.
 You would imagine that anyone with the hubris or chutzpah to embark on such a project, daring to fly so close to the English language’s poetic sun, would plummet Icarus-like into the sea.
 Actually, he has ascended the brightest heaven of invention.